charlesparvin/TwigExtensions/README.md

 ### What is this?

-I'm using this repository to share a few twig extensions that you can freely include in your projects
+I'm using this repository to share a few Twig extensions that you can freely include in your projects

 ### Usage